Theory into Practice

 Alpha Theta Neurotherapy: Theory into Practice

-- Supplemental articles
+- Supplemental readings

 Alpha Theta Neurotherapy: Theory into Practice

-Payment Plan- 4 hours of asynchronous instruction
+Payment Plan- 3 hours of pre-recorded instruction

-- Supplemental articles
+- Supplemental readings

 Meet your instructor